EJGibson/IdeaFactory/chapter1.md

 # Copyright, IP, and Legal

-**Need to add - - Biblio reference:** Circular 1 from this site: http://copyright.gov/help/faq/faq-general.html#what
+**Need to add - - Biblio reference:** Circular 1 from this site: http://copyright.gov/help/faq/faq-general.html#what .
+From United States Copyright Office (author).
+Circular 1: Copyright Basics (title).

 ###Investigating Copyright
 ####How does one copyright something?